turbo-eth/template-web3-app/integrations/session-keys/README.md

 Deletes all session keys from IndexedDB.

-`getSessionAccount(address)`
+`getSessionAccount(id)`
-Retrieves a Viem account corresponding to a specific Ethereum private key stored in IndexedDB using the given Ethereum address.
+Retrieves a Viem account corresponding to a specific Ethereum private key stored in IndexedDB using the given `id`.

 **Error Handling:**
 - Throws an error if the session key does not exist or if the session key is not a valid private key.